GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 3.75GB of RAM per core, and n1-highmem machines have 7.5GB of RAM per core.

 Dataflow starts as many threads to process data (the threads that run the code in your DoFn methods) as there are CPU cores in the worker.
-Therefore, by default and on average, a DoFn should never use more than one core's worth of RAM.
+Therefore, on average, a DoFn should never use more than one core's worth of RAM.
 For example, for n1-standard workers, your code should never use more than 3.75GB of memory (actually less than that, since other pieces of the worker also need some memory).
 If your code needs more than one core's worth of RAM, you need to tell Dataflow to use fewer threads; you do this by running your job with the parameter `--numberOfWorkerHarnessThreads=[n]` (replacing `[n]` with